 One of our most significant international treaties, the Council of Europe Convention on preventing and combating violence against women and domestic violence (Istanbul Convention) calls for specific measures against such violence, such as 24-hour hotlines and counselling services, access to shelters for victims, restraining and protection orders and swift police interventions.

-As we mark the UN International Day for the Elimination of Violence against Women in the midst of an enduring pandemic, lockdowns have proven to be a unique challenge for all of the above.
+As we marked the UN International Day for the Elimination of Violence against Women in the midst of an enduring pandemic, lockdowns have proven to be a unique challenge for all of the above.
 We need to ensure that renewed restrictions on movement do not cause more harm to women and children.
 But steps can be taken to ensure that the home does not become a place of fear again.

 Effective measures to prevent violence against women must be a key part of renewed lockdowns.
 Continued and safe access to support services such as shelters must be ensured as “essential”.
 Support services offer online services, from psychological counselling to online application forms for protection orders.